Loren Eiseley - Essayist, Philosopher, Literary Naturalist

 [left]: Reconstructed CT Image of the Innocent Assassins Fossil of Two Sabre Tooth Tigers in a Death Struggle (25M BC). [right]: The Innocent Assassins Fossil.

-This 3D model can be rotated and examined by following the instructions below.
+This 3D model can be examined by viewing The Innocent Assassins Visualization on YouTube.

 Contributors to this image: Nebraska State Museum (home of the original Innocent Assassins fossil exhibit), University of Nebraska Medical Center (CT scanner), the College of Engineering and the Peter Kiewit Insitute (rapid prototyping laboratory reconstruction), and the Department of Computer and Electronics Engineering (University of Nebraska - Lincoln)